Schiller's garden house

 Is photography allowed?

-Photography is generally allowed in the garden, but be sure to check for any specific restrictions within the museum.
+Yes, photography is generally permitted, but be sure to check for any specific restrictions in certain areas of the museum.

 Are there guided tours?